What is an official statistic?

-This provision is designed to ensure a broad definition of official statistics, as well as flexibility so that the scope of official statistics can be adapted over time to suit changing circumstances.
+This broad definition of official statistics means that the scope of official statistics can be adapted over time to suit changing circumstances.

-The term ‘official statistics’ includes several categories of statistics produced by public bodies:
+The term official statistics includes three types of statistics produced by public bodies: